 In American Heritage Life Insurance Company v.
 Morales, the policyholder purchased an accidental death and dismemberment policy.
 The life insurance policy contained an exclusion applicable to “any loss incurred as a result of . . . any injury sustained while under the influence of alcohol or any narcotic unless administered upon the advice of a physician.”
 The insured was fatally injured in a jet ski accident that occurred in Biscayne Bay in Miami.
 When the beneficiaries of the policy submitted a claim for benefits under the life insurance policy, the insurer denied the claim based on the alcohol exclusion provision.

 The policyholder was last seen prior to death as he departed an island north of the Venetian Causeway in the Intracoastal Waterway.
 After the policyholder’s body was discovered, an autopsy concluded that the cause of death was attributable to blunt force trauma experienced in a frontal impact collision with a stationary object.
-A chemical test indicated that the insured’s blood alcohol concentration (BAC) was .10, which exceeds the legal limit under Florida law.
+A blood test indicated that the insured’s blood alcohol concentration (BAC) was .10, which exceeds the legal limit under Florida law.